gdgvda/tech-pizza-delivery-waiter-bot/README.md

 *   `/help`: Shows available commands and usage instructions.
 *   `/food <food choice>`: Places or updates your order for the **current day**.
 If you've already ordered today, this command replaces your previous choice.
     *   Example: `/food Pepperoni Pizza`
-    *   Example: `/food Salad` (Later the same day, replaces the Pizza order)
+*   `/reset`: Removes your food order entry for the **current day**.
+Use this if you decide not to order after all.
 *   `/summary`: The bot posts a list of the latest food orders placed by everyone for the **current day** in the group chat, sorted approximately by time.

 ## Customization